-An experimental proof of concept is developed to validate the feasibility and effectiveness of the proposed system.
-Fig.~\ref{fig:implement_diagram} shows the experimental setup, and Table~\ref{tab:hardware} summarizes the information of used electronic components and measurement equipment.
-Experiments are performed in an indoor environment with a total of 6 LED luminaires mounted on the ceiling to provide illumination and proximity information.
-Each luminaire consists of 7 LEDs transmitting the same VLC signal, broadcasting its unique ID using the FDM method as discussed in Section~\ref{subsec:vlc_deployment}.
+A proof-of-concept system is developed to evaluate the feasibility and performance of the proposed design.
+Fig.~\ref{fig:implement_diagram} shows the experimental setup, and Table~\ref{tab:hardware} summarizes the electronic components and measurement equipment used.
+Experiments are performed in an indoor environment with six LED luminaires mounted on the ceiling to provide illumination and proximity information.
+Each luminaire comprises seven LEDs that transmit the same VLC signal and broadcast the luminaire's unique ID using the FDM method discussed in Section~\ref{subsec:vlc_deployment}.